luriep/MeetingRoomLicenseChecker/README.md

 **Now updated to support Teams Room Pro licenses**
 See https://aka.ms/Sept6blog

+**Now updated to use Microsoft.Graph.User instead of AzureAD modules**

 Special thanks to Mark Hodge for some of the early examples of this code.